Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/Set-AzVirtualNetworkGatewayVpnClientConfig.md

 ### Default (Default)
 ```
-Set-AzureRmVirtualNetworkGatewayVpnClientConfig -VirtualNetworkGateway <PSVirtualNetworkGateway>
+Set-AzVirtualNetworkGatewayVpnClientConfig -VirtualNetworkGateway <PSVirtualNetworkGateway>
  -VpnClientAddressPool <System.Collections.Generic.List`1[System.String]>
  [-DefaultProfile <IAzureContextContainer>] [-WhatIf] [-Confirm] [<CommonParameters>]
 ```

 ### RadiusServerConfiguration
 ```
-Set-AzureRmVirtualNetworkGatewayVpnClientConfig -VirtualNetworkGateway <PSVirtualNetworkGateway>
+Set-AzVirtualNetworkGatewayVpnClientConfig -VirtualNetworkGateway <PSVirtualNetworkGateway>
  -VpnClientAddressPool <System.Collections.Generic.List`1[System.String]> -RadiusServerAddress <String>
  -RadiusServerSecret <SecureString> [-DefaultProfile <IAzureContextContainer>] [-WhatIf] [-Confirm]
  [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Set-AzureRmVirtualNetworkVpnClientConfig** cmdlet configures the client address pool for a virtual network gateway.
+The **Set-AzVirtualNetworkVpnClientConfig** cmdlet configures the client address pool for a virtual network gateway.
 Virtual private network (VPN) clients that connect to this gateway will be assigned an IP address from this address pool.

 ## EXAMPLES

 ### Example 1: Assign a VPN client address pool to a virtual network gateway
 ```
-PS C:\>$Gateway = Get-AzureRmVirtualNetworkGateway -Name "ContosoVirtualGateway"
+PS C:\>$Gateway = Get-AzVirtualNetworkGateway -Name "ContosoVirtualGateway"
-PS C:\> Set-AzureRmVirtualNetworkGatewayVpnClientConfig -VirtualNetworkGateway $Gateway -VpnClientAddressPool "10.0.0.0/16"
+PS C:\> Set-AzVirtualNetworkGatewayVpnClientConfig -VirtualNetworkGateway $Gateway -VpnClientAddressPool "10.0.0.0/16"
 ```

 This example assigns a VPN client address pool to a virtual network gateway named ContosoVirtualGateway.
 The first command creates an object reference to the gateway and the object is stored in a variable named $Gateway.
-The second command in the example then uses the **Set-AzureRmVirtualNetworkGatewayVpnClientConfig** cmdlet to assign the address pool 10.0.0.0/16 to ContosoVirtualGateway.
+The second command in the example then uses the **Set-AzVirtualNetworkGatewayVpnClientConfig** cmdlet to assign the address pool 10.0.0.0/16 to ContosoVirtualGateway.

 ### Example 2: Configure external radius based authentication on existing gateway
 ```
-PS C:\>$Gateway = Get-AzureRmVirtualNetworkGateway -Name "ContosoVirtualGateway"
+PS C:\>$Gateway = Get-AzVirtualNetworkGateway -Name "ContosoVirtualGateway"
 PS C:\> $Secure_String_Pwd = ConvertTo-SecureString "TestRadiusServerPassword" -AsPlainText -Force
-PS C:\> Set-AzureRmVirtualNetworkGatewayVpnClientConfig -VirtualNetworkGateway $Gateway -VpnClientAddressPool "10.0.0.0/16" -RadiusServerAddress "TestRadiusServer" -RadiusServerSecret $Secure_String_Pwd
+PS C:\> Set-AzVirtualNetworkGatewayVpnClientConfig -VirtualNetworkGateway $Gateway -VpnClientAddressPool "10.0.0.0/16" -RadiusServerAddress "TestRadiusServer" -RadiusServerSecret $Secure_String_Pwd
 ```

 This example assigns a VPN client address pool to a virtual network gateway named ContosoVirtualGateway.
 The first command creates an object reference to the gateway and the object is stored in a variable named $Gateway.
-The second command in the example then uses the **Set-AzureRmVirtualNetworkGatewayVpnClientConfig** cmdlet to assign the address pool 10.0.0.0/16 to ContosoVirtualGateway.
+The second command in the example then uses the **Set-AzVirtualNetworkGatewayVpnClientConfig** cmdlet to assign the address pool 10.0.0.0/16 to ContosoVirtualGateway.
 It also configures the external radius server "TestRadiusServer" to be used for authentication for vpn clients.

 ## PARAMETERS